opensanctions/site/_articles/2022-01-17-peppercat.md

 There are also some surprising omissions.
 [For the UK](https://www.cia.gov/resources/government/united-kingdom/), the data is definitely over a year out of date, but also manages to entirely leave out some interesting positions, like the Prime Minister and Foreign Secretary!

 The list of countries and territories also isn't as widespread as might be hoped.
-Thankfully it isn't restricted to places where the US has diplomatic relations, but the coverage is noticeably narrower than the 267 covered by their ”World Factbook“.
+Thankfully it isn't restricted to places where the US has diplomatic relations, but the coverage is noticeably narrower than the 267 covered by their [World Factbook](https://www.cia.gov/the-world-factbook/).

 There might be some sort of consistency behind what's included, but I've struggled to find it.
 Aruba is there, but not Curaçao or Sint Maarten; or indeed Greenland, or Scotland, both of which are probably significantly more autonomous.
 Yet Bermuda somehow also gets in.